ogunmakindetobi/react-weather/README.md

 - This app is for getting the current weather in any city accross the world.
   [Search for cities and current location]
+- Adding API to fetch the data of the weather.
+- Use the state for the hook.
+- function componenet to create the app.
+- HTML to display the app.

 ## User